Applications across Research Council remits

 - STFC - REMITQUERY@stfc.ukri.org

-Councils will discuss the outline and provide advice via email over the fit to the Council remit or whether the full proposal should be submitted to another Council.
+Councils will discuss remit queries and provide advice via email over the fit to the Council remit or whether the full proposal should be submitted to another Council.

-Applicants should allow sufficient time for their outline to be processed and bear in mind that Councils have different closing dates for their schemes.
+Applicants should allow sufficient time for their query to be assessed and bear in mind that Councils have different closing dates for their schemes.
 Where a proposal does not fall predominantly within the remit of the Council to which it is submitted, it would be rejected and need to be submitted to the next available closing date of the appropriate Council.